DJIEUGA/weatherApp/README.md

-# WeatherApp is a android application for weather forcast and showing the actual weather depending on the location of the user.
+# WeatherApp: A mobile application for weather forcast, that shows the actual weather of a place depending on the location of the user.

 # Getting Started